Wednesday, December 14, 2022

 Suggestions/Guidelines for Taking Notes:

-Notes are very important assets to prepare for an examination or for future reference.
-Notes are very helpful at the last time revision.
+Notes are assets and helpful at the last time revision.
 Hence, these must be written carefully

 i.
 Write in good handwriting.

 ii.
-Write in a neat, attractive, and easy-to-understand format.
+Write in a neat, and easy-to-understand format.

 iii.
 Indicate the main points of the lecture.